Puli (2015 film): Marketing

-The first look poster was released on 21 June 2015, ahead of Vijay's birthday; and on his birthday, the makers revealed the teaser trailer of the film.
+The first look poster was released on 21 June 2015, ahead of Vijay's 41st birthday; and on his birthday, the makers revealed the teaser trailer of the film.
 The promo song teaser of "Yendi Yendi" was released on 24 July 2015, in order to promote the audio launch of the film.
 The trailer of this film is supposed to be released on 2 August 2015, during the film's audio launch, but it was not confirmed by the makers.

 The first trailer of the film was released through YouTube on 19 August 2015.
 The trailer became the first Tamil film to hit 100k likes, and also became the most liked Indian trailer on YouTube, beating the previous record held by Kick.
 In order to promote the film, the makers released a new promo song, featuring the music composer Devi Sri Prasad on 14 September 2015.
 The second trailer of the film was released on 23 September 2015.
 The makers released an action 3D game for Puli on Google Playstore, Windows Store and Apple Store.
 A 3D game titled Epic Clash was released based on the characters of Puli.

 Release

 Theatrical

 Puli was initially slated to release, coinciding with the Ganesh Chathurthi festival on 17 September 2015.
 But the release was postponed due to heavy work of computer graphics in the film.
 The makers finally zeroed on 1 October 2015, as the release date, which also coincides veteran actor Sivaji Ganesan's birthday and also announced that the film would be dubbed and released in Telugu and Hindi languages, both versions released on 1 October 2015 along with the Tamil version.

 Tamil Nadu theatrical rights for the film were bought by Sri Thenandal films.
 Ayngaran International purchased the overseas rights while Thameens purchased the Kerala distribution rights.
 The Karnataka distribution rights were purchased by the Producer and director S. Narayan.
 Telugu rights were bought by SVR Cinema.
 North India release rights were acquired by Pahlaj Nihalani.
 The film was also released in China and Japan.

+PT Selvakumar, the producer of the film Puli described the project as a major professional setback, stating that its failure undermined nearly three decades of his work.
+He emphasised the severity of the impact by noting that such a loss might have driven someone else to consider self-harm, highlighting the emotional and financial strain caused by the film’s poor performance.